HOMEFRONT Act of 2025

 Key Provisions

-- Exempts all military family housing and unaccompanied housing (barracks) from National Historic Preservation Act requirements unless the Secretary of Defense specifically opts a facility back in
+- Exempts most existing military family and unaccompanied housing from National Historic Preservation Act requirements.

-- Prohibits landlords from requiring military housing tenants to sign nondisclosure agreements related to leases or housing services
+- Prohibits landlords from requesting most military housing nondisclosure agreements.

 Evidence Chain: